-CTR2-Flex hardware utilizes the M5Dial from M5Stack.
-M5Dial is small controller based on the ESP32-S3 processor and includes a 1.28" round display and an integrated encoder.
+CTR2-Uno, CTR2-Duo, and CTR2-Quad utilize the M5Dial from M5Stack.
+The M5Dial is small, rugged controller based on the ESP32-S3 processor.
+It includes a 1.28" round color touchscreen display and an integrated encoder (the gray ring).
 It can be powered from a USB connection, an external 6-to-36-volt battery, or from a 3.7-volt Lithium battery.
-The current version of CTR2-Flex unit uses USB for power.
+The current versions of CTR2 M5Dial based units use USB for power.
 The user can upgrade their unit to use these other power sources if desired.